 You’re your own boss; make it official and write yourself a check each month from your business checking account.
 Transfer this to your personal checking account, and then behave as you would if you were working for someone else.
 That is, once the money runs out, tighten your belt and wait patiently for the next payday.
 Regarding personal needs, treat your business checking account and your business credit card as you’d treat a former employer’s — hands off.

 What better way to demonstrate your commitment to keeping your personal and business expenses separate than by physically separating your respective receipts?
-Think good old-fashioned folders.
+Think good old-fashioned folders, or separate folders in your email for digital receipts.
 This simple practice helps you sleep easier knowing that if the IRS ever comes knocking, you’re prepared.

 One advantage of being a small business owner is that many business expenses are tax deductible.
 Taking a prospective partner to a nice lunch to talk things over?
 Stocking up on coffee for your employees?
 Write it off.
 At the same time, avoid the temptation to use the business card for personal needs.

 You can ask a cashier to ring up purchases as separate transactions every time.
-Or you can use a business debit card that allows you to label your personal and business expenses.
+Or you can use a business debit card, such as Square Card, that allows you to label your personal and business expenses.
 Not only will separating expenses make things easier for your accountant come tax time, but you also protect yourself by (1) keeping a spotless financial record and (2) continuing the keep-the-receipts-separate discipline that can save you so much headache down the road as your company grows.

 We all wish we could drive a company car and fly a company jet.
 But for most small business owners, the car that gets you to the gym in the morning is also what gets you to that big marketing convention in another state.
 The same thing goes for your cellphone, and any item that you use regularly for both personal and business purposes.
 Any expenditure that you can legally write off should be written off to save you money come tax time.
 Your tax advisor can help you figure out what’s deductible, what’s not, and how to keep the right records.